deckhouse/virtualization/docs/ADMIN_GUIDE.md

 For a complete list of configuration options, see ["Settings"](./configuration.html).
 {{< /alert >}}

-## Disk properties based on storage class

-When you create a disk, the controller will automatically select the most optimal parameters supported by the storage based on the known data.

-The following are the priorities of the `PersistentVolumeClaim` parameter settings when creating a disk by automatically defining the storage features:

-- `RWX + Block`
-- `RWX + FileSystem`
-- `RWO + Block`
-- `RWO + FileSystem`

-If the storage is unknown and it is impossible to automatically define its parameters, then `RWO + FileSystem` is used.

 ## Images

 The ClusterVirtualImage resource is used to load virtual machine images into the intra-cluster storage.
 After that it can be used to create virtual machine disks.
 It is available in all cluster namespaces and projects.